|

 unrivalled views over town and country.

-copied and replaced, piece by piece, by highly skilled
+the next century.
+One of its greatest achievements to date is the restoration of the East Front, copied and replaced, piece by piece, by highly skilled

-stonemasons from around Europe.
 The huge Great East Window

-(it's the size of a tennis court!),
+(it's the size of a tennis court),

 consisting of leaded pieces of beautiful stained glass telling